digitranslab/jumpstart/docs/versioned_docs/version-2.10.0/data-sources/appwrite.md

 You should also set the scope for access to a particular resource.
 Learn more about the **API keys and scopes** [here](https://appwrite.io/docs/keys).
 :::

-To connect Appwrite datasource to your ToolJet application, go to the data source manager on the left-sidebar and click on the `+` button.
+To connect Appwrite datasource to your JumpStart application, go to the data source manager on the left-sidebar and click on the `+` button.
 Select Appwrite from the list of available datasources, provide the credentials and click **Save**.
-It is recommended to check the connection by clicking on 'Test connection' button to verify if the service account can access Appwrite from the ToolJet server.
+It is recommended to check the connection by clicking on 'Test connection' button to verify if the service account can access Appwrite from the JumpStart server.

 <div style={{textAlign: 'center'}}>